+'''

+parent: child=1234

-parent: child=1234 child: exiting
+child: exiting

+'''

 might come out in either order (or even intermixed), depending on whether the parent or child gets to its printf call first.
-After the child exits, the parent's wait returns, causing the parent to print parent: child 1234 is done
+After the child exits, the parent's wait returns, causing the parent to print

+'''

+parent: child 1234 is done

+'''

-Although the child has the same memory contents as the parent initially, the parent and child are executing with different memory and different registers: changing a variable in one does not affect the other.
+Although the child has the same memory contents as the parent initially, the parent and child are executing with separate memory and separate registers: changing a variable in one does not affect the other.
 For example, when the return value of wait is stored into pid in the parent process, it doesn't change the variable pid in the child.
 The value of pid in the child will still be zero.

 The exec system call replaces the calling process's memory with a new memory image loaded from a file stored in the file system.
 The file must have a particular format, which specifies which part of the file holds instructions, which part is data, at which instruction to start, etc. Xv6 uses the ELF format, which Chapter 3 discusses in more detail.
-When exec succeeds, it does not return to the calling program; instead, the instructions loaded from the file start executing at the entry point declared in the ELF header.
-Exec takes two arguments: the name of the file containing the executable and an array of string arguments.
+Usually the file is the result of compiling a program's source code.
+When exec succeeds, it does not return to the calling program; instead, the instructions loaded from the file start executing at the entry point declared in the ELF header. exec takes two arguments: the name of the file containing the executable and an array of string arguments.
 For example: